A common problem that affects many gardeners around the world is leaf curl.

 4. Oregano Oil

 Oregano oil is another natural remedy for leaf curls.
-It’s a strong antifungal agent [2], so you can spray it on the infected trees.
+It’s a potent antifungal agent [2], so you can spray it on the infected trees.

-All you need to do is mix 6 to 7 ml of oregano oil with one gallon of water in a spray bottle, and then spray your trees.
+You can spray your trees by mixing 6 to 7 ml of oregano oil with one gallon of water in a spray bottle.

 5. Rake Up Fallen Leaves

-As the leaves fall, they can harbor leaf curl disease spores, which can further affect the tree.
+As the leaves fall, they can harbor leaf curl disease spores, further affecting the tree.
 So rake up your fallen leaves and discard them.

 6. Water Plants Correctly